 Contact Research Librarians with Subject Expertise

 You can contact research librarians for a subject using the contact information on any of the research guides.
 Use the Main tab to get the librarian’s contact information.
 These librarians are here to help you with your projects in the subject area for which their name is listed.
 Don't hesitate to contact them if you have questions.
-As always, you can come by the reference desk to ask general questions about using resources and conducting research for your papers or projects.
+As always, you can come by the Circulation/Research Services desk to ask general questions about using resources and conducting research for your papers or projects.

 Get Tips about Common Research Questions for Your Subject

 Researchers in particular subject areas often come up with the same research questions that can be easily answered by a librarian.
 For this reason, most subject librarians offer Tips that give step by step instructions on how to find the information you need and can jump start your research in certain subject.
 Don’t forget to look at the tips.

 Find Citation Help, Primary Sources, Newspapers, or Other Types of Information Not Specific to a Subject